felixge/node-couchdb/README.md

 If the optional `maxListeners` is supplied - module uses emitter.setMaxListeners method.
 It may be usefull if you use many couchdb requests and don't want to see warnings.
 Default Node.js value for this == 11 listeners; if `maxListeners` == 0 then warnings are off.

+If the optional `secure` is supplied as true, then the https transport is used.
+Note that https is usually serviced on port 443.
+This is useful when using cloud-based CouchDB services such as Cloudant where their API is hosted on a https platform e.g.

+      client = couchdb.createClient(443, 'username.cloudant.com','username','password',0,true),

 ### client.host

 The host this client is connecting to.
 READ-ONLY property